Beneficial Owner Configuration Guide

 Note: Only supported in the Tieto version and for people registered in the Norwegian Population Register.
 In order for this to work, the calling party must have extended access to the Norwegian Population Register, and must have delegated these rights to Tieto.

-When turned on, the owners of the company will be checked against the population register to determine whether they are close family according to the Norwegian AML legislation, If they are, they will be treated as a single unit when checking any of the models integrated, vp and simcon.
+When turned on, the owners of the company will be checked against the population register to determine whether they are close family according to the Norwegian AML legislation, If they are, they will be treated as a single unit when checking any of the models integrated, vp, control, ownership+control and simcon.
+Note that for the control model, simcon with threshold >50% is used for determining control by families.
 When a set of close family members are found to satisfy a model, all members (who have ownership in the company) will be returned as beneficial owners.